mzabani/diarios-oficiais/README.md

 ### 1. Entering the development shell

-1. Run `git clone https://github.com/mzabani/diarios-oficiais.git` and enter the created directory by running `cd diarios-oficiais`.
+1. Run `git clone --recursive https://github.com/mzabani/diarios-oficiais.git` and enter the created directory by running `cd diarios-oficiais`.
 2. Install Nix through your Distro's package manager or by running `make setup-nix`.
 Follow the instructions to finish the installation.
 3. Run `make setup-cachix`.
 This will install `cachix` unless you already have it and set up `mzabani.cachix.org` as a Cache server.
 4. Run `make shell` inside the repo.
 This will fetch every required dependency for the full development environment and so can take quite a while depending on your Internet connection.
 You'll also need lots of disk space (up to 15GB).